 Anup Patel is a Consultant Urological Surgeon at St. Mary’s Hospital, London.
 He qualified with CCST, FRCS (Urol) and MS, after gaining MBBS and BSc at St. Bartholomew’s Hospital.
 He then completed double certified supra-specialty fellowships at UCLA in Complex Endourology-Laparoscopic Urology and Uro-Oncology, which he established as specialist interests on returning to NHS practice in London.
 Mr Patel Chairs the Clinical Studies Committee of the European Association of Urology Research Foundation and is a Member or Board Member of 10 national or international Urology Associations.
 He is a Journal Reviewer or Editorial Board Member for 20 urology and surgical journals, a Scientific Advisor to the Prostate Cancer Charity and the Pro-Cancer-Research Fund and has been a Reviewer to the National Cancer Research Network and St. Peter’s Trust.
 He has over 100 publications to his name, as well as many visiting professorships and is regularly invited onto specialist panels at international congresses.

-Dr John Pippin is a cardiologist who has served on the faculty at Harvard Medical School, among other institutions, and is the recipient of a five-year American Heart Association Clinician-Scientist research award.
-He is the author of over 60 peer-reviewed medical publications, and was the founding director of several clinical and research programs, including the James D. Harvey Cardiovascular Research Institute in Tulsa, Oklahoma.
-He is the Director of Academic Affairs and Chair of the Physician Steering Committee for the Physicians Committee for Responsible Medicine in the US.
+Dr John Pippin is a cardiologist who has served on the faculty at Harvard Medical School, among other institutions, and has a long history as a clinician, researcher, educator, and public advocate.
+He is the author of more than 90 peer-reviewed medical publications, and was the founding director of several clinical and research programs, including the James D. Harvey Cardiovascular Research Institute in Tulsa, Oklahoma.
+He is the Director of Academic Affairs for the Physicians Committee for Responsible Medicine in Washington, DC.